devsystemslab/HEOCA/README.md

 ```
 pip install -e .
 ```
+Please note that `moscot_not` requires Python 3.9.
 If you get the following error, try upgrading pip first:
 ```
 ERROR: File "setup.py" or "setup.cfg" not found.
 ```